canjs/can-component/docs/component.md

 <hello-world><h1>Hi There</h1></hello-world>
 ```

-Essentially, the children of the component tag will be treated as it's [can-component/content],
+Essentially, the children(`<h1>Hi There</h1>` above) of the Component tag(`<hello-world />` above) will be treated as its [can-component/content],
-to be rendered wherever the tag is provided in the component view.
+to be rendered wherever the tag is provided in the Component view.

-If no view is provided to a Component, it will render it's content naively.
+If a Component is defined without a view property, it will simply render whatever `LIGHT_DOM` it is given.

-A component like this:
+A Component like this:

 ```js
 Component.extend({